cokelaer/damona/doc/dev.rst

 The class *environement* is suppose to be used to build other container.
 When installing a *executable* container, a binary is created in ~/.config/damona/bin but no such files are created for *environement*.
-The final class (set of executables) is not yet implemented.
+The final class (set of executables) will install all the binaries that are provide in the registry.

 registry
 ---------

 For each singularity, a registry is required.
-It containts a json with the type of each singularity: does it provide a single tool or an environment or a set of executables.
+It contains a yaml file the type of each singularity: does it provide a single tool or an environment or a set of executables.

 The different container types can be:

-* executable: a container aiming at providing a single executable
+* executable (exe): a container aiming at providing a single executable
-* class_type: A container to be used to build an 'executable' or 'environment'
+* environement (env): A container to be used to build an 'executable' or 'environment'
-* environment: A a container with a set of executables
+* set of executables (set): A a container with a set of executables

 ::